 With more than 40 years of experience, Sutherlin Consulting focuses specifically on titanium, zirconium, niobium and tantalum.
-We help you select and procure these materials, investigate and analyze failed components, assist with compliant fabrication, and review customer specification and order requirements.
+We help you select and procure these materials, investigate and analyze failed components, assist with fabrication procedures, and review customer specifications and order requirements.
 Our training seminars cover all aspects of reactive and refractory metals, welding (including AWS processes), equipment inspection, and fabrication and heat treatment of reactive metals.

 We provide metallurgical technical support, including assistance in material selection, corrosion and/or failure analysis, fabrication, welding and equipment inspection.
 We also provide education and training services for chemical producers, fabricators, engineering companies, inspection companies, government agencies and metal producers.

 Our consulting services cover, among other topics, the technical review of purchasing requirements, fabrication processes, design criteria, corrosion questions and concerns, welding requirements and qualification, weld filler metal requirements, equipment inspection, equipment cleaning options, equipment repair documents, heat-treatment specifications, handling, and guidance for the proper disposal or recycle of materials.

 We conduct training classes and seminars, worldwide, on all aspects of reactive and refractory metals for use in industrial applications.
 Click here to view a comprehensive list of training subjects that are available.

 We help you analyze reactive metal equipment and components that fail due to corrosion, mechanical damage, erosion/abrasion, fabrication, heat treatment, cleaning, start-up problems, etc.

 The metallography images used on this site are courtesy of E-Imaging Consulting.

 Solutions from experience.